VANSHAJB10/SlackAssistant/README.md

 1. `SLACK_BOT_TOKEN`: Required.
 The Bot User OAuth Token starting with `xoxb-`.
 2. `SLACK_TEAM_ID`: Required.
 Your Slack workspace ID starting with `T`.
 3. `SLACK_CHANNEL_IDS`: Optional.
 Comma-separated list of channel IDs to limit channel access (e.g., "C01234567, C76543210").
 If not set, all public channels will be listed.

+### Additional setup
+Adding an HTTP server component to bot to handle Slack events directly and respond to messages in channels .
+Using Express.js, a popular and lightweight web framework for Node.js.

+npm install express body-parser dotenv @slack/types npm install @slack/events-api